 Gentility aside, the English Shepherd is still prone to a number of hereditary and congenital conditions that can adversely affect his health – and your budget.
 Some of the conditions and illnesses the English Shepherd is prone to include joint problems such as elbow and hip dysplasia; eye conditions such as progressive retinal atrophy and cataracts; and genetic abnormalities, including multi-drug resistance gene (MDR1).

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet, as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your English Shepherd inherits anything more than a herding instinct, you’re protected.